thelfer/tfel/docs/web/StandardElastoViscoPlasticityBrick-PorousPlasticity.md

 @AdditionalConvergenceChecks {
   // adding the contribution of the solid swelling
-  // the porosity increase to the next extimate of the porosity by
+  // the porosity increase to the next estimate of the porosity by
   // the staggered scheme.
   // This shall only been done after the convergence of the
   // staggered scheme has converged.